blekenbleu/blekenbleu.github.io/GitHubW10.md

 * Handle the explain option in gem update.
 Pull request #2110 by Colby Swandale.
 * Add Gem.operating_system_defaults to allow packagers to override defaults.
-Pull request #2116 by Vít Ondruch.
+Pull request #2116 by Vit Ondruch.
 * Update for compatibility with new minitest.
 Pull request #2118 by MSP-Greg.
 * Make Windows bin stubs portable.
 Pull request #2119 by MSP-Greg.